Days99/ExampleGameProject/README.md

 ## Educational Project for IADE - University of Creative Arts

-This project is developed as part of the **Emergent Game Technologies** and **Distributed Programming** courses at IADE - University of Creative Arts, Portugal.
+This project is developed as part of the **Games and Apps Development** course at IADE - University of Creative Arts, Portugal, specifically for the **Emergent Game Technologies** and **Distributed Programming** classes.

 ### 📋 Project Overview